Retro Camera Maintenance: First Steps After Purchase — Retro Digital Camera

 Tips for Storage

-• Store in a dry place at room temperature (20-25°C).
+• Store away from moisture, at room temperature (20-25°C)

 Common Malfunctions and Solutions